 The system got several upgrades, including a soft-sectored controller, and additional drives for a total of 3 hard-sectored drives, and 2 double-sided 96tpi and 1 double-sided 48tpi soft-sectored drives.
 With the system, I learned Pascal with Borland's Turbo Pascal.

-To help fund my next computer, a Heathkit H-158, I sold the H89 system.
+Unfortunately, to help fund my next computer, a Heathkit H-158, I needed to sell the H89 system.
 It wasn't until 2003, that I bought another H89, unfortunately, all the software I originally had was long gone.
 I had met someone in college who also had an H89 and gave her all the disks, with the requirement of getting copies of the software on the disks, but that never happened.